pedrocaixeta/infDB_fork_31mar/docs/docs-sphinx/source/usage/loader_usage.rst

 Data Loader
 ===========

-InfDB includes a Data Loader that prepares your datasets, sets up the required services (e.g., 3DCityDB, TimescaleDB), and organizes your project files.
+InfDB includes a Data Loader that prepares your datasets, sets up the required services (e.g., infDB, TimescaleDB), and organizes your project files.

 When the loader runs: